RsyncProject/rsync/rsync.1.md

 to only use this idiom when copying a file and use the above trailing-slash idiom when copying a directory.

-The following example copies file foo.c file as bar.c in the "dest" dir (assuming that bar.c isn't a directory):
+The following example copies the `foo.c` file as `bar.c` in the `save` dir (assuming that `bar.c` isn't a directory):

->     rsync -ai src/foo.c dest/bar.c
+>     rsync -ai src/foo.c save/bar.c

-The single-item rename rule might accidentally bite you if you unknowingly copy a single item and specify a destination dir that doesn't exist (without using a trailing slash).
-For example, if `src/*.c` matches just one file and `dest/dir` doesn't exist yet, this will confuse you by renaming the file to the destination path:
+The single-item copy rule might accidentally bite you if you unknowingly copy a single item and specify a destination dir that doesn't exist (without using a trailing slash).
+For example, if `src/*.c` matches one file and `save/dir` doesn't exist, this will confuse you by naming the destination file `save/dir`:

->     rsync -ai src/*.c dest/dir
+>     rsync -ai src/*.c save/dir

-To prevent accidental renaming, either make sure the destination dir already exists or specify a destination path with a trailing slash:
+To prevent such an accident, either make sure the destination dir exists or specify the destination path with a trailing slash:

->     rsync -ai src/*.c dest/dir/
+>     rsync -ai src/*.c save/dir/

 ## SORTED TRANSFER ORDER